Breadth Fellowship for Warner School and Eastman School Students

 New instructors must participate in a summer training course, WRT 571/ENG 571, as well as a year-long practicum, WRT 572/ENG 572, for which they are paid a summer stipend of $2,000.

-WRT 571/ENG 571 involves approximately six three-hour sessions and one four-hour session between May 15 and June 15 (exact dates will be finalized by mid-April) and three three-hour meetings August 15 - August 31.
+WRT 571/ENG 571 involves approximately six three-hour sessions and one four-hour session between May 15 and June 15 (exact dates will be finalized by mid-April) and three three-hour meetings between August 15 and August 31.
 WRT 572/ENG 572 consists of monthly meetings during the fall and spring, although there may be more meetings toward the beginning of the academic year and fewer toward the end.

 Application Review Process